 Among the most anticipated holiday traditions with the family is buying a Christmas tree, and unboxing it for the very first time.
 Whether you purchased a full or slim tree this season, keep in mind that they usually come compressed for shipping and would require a good amount of fluffing once you take them out of the box.
-Watch our Brand Spokesperson, Jennifer Lutz, as she shows us how to fluff your artificial Christmas tree in this instructional video.
+Fluffing the tree will give it a fuller shape and a more natural look.
+Watch our Brand Spokesperson, Jennifer Lutz, as she shows us how to fluff a Christmas tree in this instructional video and read on for more ways to properly shape your tree.

 Christmas has always been a time for cherishing family traditions and building memories around the Christmas tree.
 Here are some traditions that have stood the test of time.